Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Documentation frameworks: Datasheet for Datasets

 \item \textbf{For what purpose was the dataset created?} Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.\\ The Alberta Wells Dataset (AWD) was created to identify oil and gas wells—whether abandoned, suspended, or active—using medium-resolution multi-spectral satellite imagery.
 While the issue of detecting oil and gas wells has been addressed by several authors, existing datasets are typically small (500-5,000 samples) and limited to specific regions, often including only active wells.
 This limitation reduces their effectiveness in identifying abandoned or suspended wells.
 The AWD aims to fill this gap in the literature by offering a comprehensive dataset with over 188,000 samples (including over 94,000 samples containing wells) from PlanetLabs satellite imagery, encompassing more than 213,000 individual wells.

 \item \textbf{Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?}\\The raw data is sourced from the Alberta Energy Regulator (AER), specifically from the monthly AER ST37 publication.
 This dataset includes comprehensive details about all reported wells in Alberta, such as their geographic location, mode of operation, license status, and the type of product extracted, among other attributes.
 The data is provided in shapefile format along with accompanying metadata.
 However, the dataset cannot be used directly because the license status or mode of operation often does not reflect the well's actual status.
-Therefore, the authors include domain experts from \texttt{Anonymous}, who specialize in field measurements of methane and air pollutant emissions from oil, gas, and urban systems, as well as in the geospatial and statistical data analysis of emissions and energy infrastructure, to ensure the quality of the dataset.
+Therefore, the authors include domain experts, who specialize in field measurements of methane and air pollutant emissions from oil, gas, and urban systems, as well as in the geospatial and statistical data analysis of emissions and energy infrastructure, to ensure the quality of the dataset.

-\item \textbf{Who funded the creation of the dataset?} If there is an associated grant, please provide the name of the grantor and the grant name and number.\\ This project was funded by \texttt{Anonymous}.
+\item \textbf{Who funded the creation of the dataset?} If there is an associated grant, please provide the name of the grantor and the grant name and number.\\ This work was funded in part through the Canada CIFAR AI Chairs program and a McGill Tomlinson Scientist Award.
+We acknowledge support from Planet Labs in the form of their academic subscription program, and are grateful for the help of Tim Elrick in working with Planet data.
+We also thank Mila and the Digital Research Alliance of Canada for provision of computing facilities, and NVIDIA Corporation for additional computational resources.

 \end{enumerate}